Honors Capstone Project

 The main finding of this paper is that cocaine users are extremely price inelastic and that a doubling of cocaine prices will result in approximately a five percent drop in cocaine usage.
 Further, policy analysis reveals that the theory driving supply side intervention is fundamentally flawed.
 Over the past thirty years, as antidrug spending has increased fivefold, drug prices have declined be nearly eighty percent – bolstering a conclusion that American policy makers need to rethink the “war on drugs”.

 Bartuska, Gustave A., "Rehab or Relocation?
 Estimating the Demand for Cocaine through an American Port City Analysis" (2008).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 549.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.